shamnadps/chatclient_reactjs/README.md

 #### XSS and Input Sanitization ####

-XSS and Input Sanitization is handles by ReactJS itself.
+XSS and Input Sanitization is handled by ReactJS itself.
 Since this is a simple application, we do not need to add any external validations.

 #### Code Styling and Intendation ####

-babel-eslint is been used to correct the styling and the intendation issues.
+babel-eslint is been used to correct the styling and for the intendation issues.

+#### Bug Reporting ####

+Feel free to report any bugs.
+I will be more than happy to fix them right away.